JSBSim-Team/jsbsim/joss_paper/paper.md

 ## Case Study: Flight Envelope Trimming

-To demonstrate the practical application of the JSBSim-Python integration, the following example illustrates the computation of a comprehensive flight trim envelope.
-Figure \ref{fig:trim:envelope} shows the required thrust and angle of attack (AoA) for a transport aircraft across a varying range of airspeeds and flight path angles ($\gamma$).
+To demonstrate the practical application of the JSBSim-Python integration, the following example illustrates the computation of a comprehensive flight trim envelope. \autoref{fig:trim:envelope} shows the required thrust and angle of attack (AoA) for a transport aircraft across a varying range of airspeeds and flight path angles ($\gamma$).

 ![Flight trim envelope for a transport aircraft computed by JSBSim.\label{fig:trim:envelope}](assets/trim_envelope.png)